reactive-python/reactpy/docs/source/developer-guide.rst

 - ISort_ - a utility for alphabetically sorting imports

 The most strict measure of quality enforced on the codebase is 100% coverage.
-This means that every line of coded added to IDOM requires a test case that excersizes it.
+This means that every line of coded added to IDOM requires a test case that exercises it.
 This doesn't prevent all bugs, but it should ensure that we catch the most common ones.

 If you need help understanding why code you've submitted does not pass these checks,